ndming/torpedo/README.md

 <summary><span style="font-weight: bold;">There are additional CMake options to further fine-tune the configuration</span></summary>

 - `-DCMAKE_BUILD_DEMO` (`BOOL`): build demo targets, enabled automatically for Debug build only if not explicitly set on the CLI.
-For other builds, the option is default to `OFF`, unless explicitly set otherwise on the CLI.
+For other builds, the default option is `OFF` unless explicitly set otherwise on the CLI.
 - `-DCMAKE_INSTALL_PREFIX` (`PATH`): automatically set to `CONDA_PREFIX` if such a variable is defined and the option is not explicitly set on the CLI.
 Note that `CONDA_PREFIX` is also defined if a `mamba` environment is activated.